-Spring is here which means it’s time to get outside and explore!
-Hamilton’s art scene is bursting with talent and many local artists have taken their work to the streets.
-Here’s a guide to just some of the city’s iconic, colourful street murals.
+Get outside and explore, Hamilton!
+The city’s art scene is bursting with talent and many local artists have taken their work to the streets.
+There are so many colourful murals to enjoy.
+Here are some highlights to look out for.

 1. ‘Greetings from Hamilton’ Mural at Durand Coffee